gmoz22/facebook-marketplace-nationwide/README.md

 ### How to use

-You must be logged into Facebook, disable your ad/popup blockrs.
+You must be logged into Facebook, disable your ad/popup blockers, allow browser to open multiple tabs.

 ### Countries supported

-* USA lower 48 / all 50 states
+* Argentina
+* Australia (credits @kylemd)
+* Brazil
 * Canada
+* France
-* Australia (credits @kylemd)
+* India
 * Mexico
+* Spain
+* United Kingdom
+* USA lower 48 / all 50 states

 ### Roadmap
 * Add more countries